Cardiology

 Recent study has found that aortic valve replacement surgery has a 94 percent five-year survival rate.
 However, the survival rate vastly depends on the age of the patient.

-Heart valve replacement surgery is mostly an open heart surgery which is a major surgery done under general anesthesia.
+Heart valve replacement surgery is mostly an open-heart surgery which is a major surgery done under general anesthesia.

 Depending on the type of replaced valve used, they may last up to 15 to 20 years.